Carrier filtering effect for enhanced thermopower in a body-centered tetragonal ruthenate: Results and Discussion

 \subsection{In-plane thermopower}

 Figure 2(c) shows the temperature dependence of the in-plane (blue) and out-of-plane (red) thermopower.
 We first discuss the in-plane thermopower behavior.
-The room-temperature value of $S\sim25$~$\mu$V/K well agrees with the earlier reports \cite{Yoshino1996,Xu2008,Yamanaka2022}, in which the sample dependence was also observed.
+The room-temperature value of $S\sim25$~$\mu$V/K well agrees with the earlier reports \cite{Yoshino1996,Xu2008,Yamanaka2022}, in which the sample dependence was also observed in the magnitude of the thermopower.
 Above room temperature, the in-plane thermopower exhibits weak temperature dependence, which is similar to the thermopower measured in the polycrystalline samples \cite{Keawprak2008}.
-The previous theoretical work has also expected such weak temperature variation of the in-plane thermopower \cite{Mravlje2016}.
-Such temperature-independent thermopower is often discussed in terms of the extended Heikes formula of

-where $g_{\rm A(B)}$ is the degeneracy of the A(B) ion and $y$ is the concentration of the B ion \cite{Chaikin1976,Doumerc1994,Koshibae2000}.
-This formula describes a localized limit in which two ions A and B with different valences are mixed, and is thus valid in principle for the high-temperature range that is comparable to the bandwidth of the materials ($W\sim k_{\rm B}T$).
-On the other hand, it may be applicable to much lower-temperature range in the case of correlated materials \cite{Palsson1998,Mravlje2011}.
-Indeed, this formula is essential to account for the large thermopower in the cobalt oxides with non-integer formal valence \cite{Takahashi2018,Hebert2021}, which is well regarded as the mixed state of two different-valence ions.

-In contrast, for the itinerant systems that possess the integer valence such as the present material Sr$_{2}$RuO$_4$ with the formal valence of Ru$^{4+}$, it is not straightforward to specify the parameters $g_{\rm A}$, $g_{\rm B}$, and $y$, and is then difficult to utilize this formula even for the high-temperature range.
-Moreover, the thermopower in various metallic ruthenium oxides exhibits similar room-temperature values, which are explained by considering only the spin degeneracy part $\ln(g_{\rm A}/g_{\rm B})$ in the Heikes formula \cite{Klein2006,Hebert2015}.
-This peculiar experimental observation has been aptly described in a mixed three valence states (atomic states with $N-1$, $N$, and $N+1$ electrons) with the quenched orbital degeneracy due to the dominant Hund's coupling \cite{Mravlje2016,Georges2013}, and the resulting Heikes formula yields a simple form of
+This in-plane data may be described by the Heikes formula for the mixed three valence states (atomic states with $N-1$, $N$, and $N+1$ electrons) \cite{Mravlje2016} with the quenched orbital degeneracy due to the dominant Hund's coupling \cite{Georges2013,Karp2020}:

-where $g_i$ is the spin degeneracy of the atomic state with $i$ electrons.
-Thus this thermopower is expressed by the degeneracies of the neighboring valence state $g_{N\pm 1}$ with $N\pm1$ electrons and does not include the carrier concentration $y$ in contrast to the original formula.
+where $k_{\rm B}$ is the Boltzmann constant and $g_i$ is the spin degeneracy of the atomic state with $i$ electrons.
+For Sr$_{2}$RuO$_4$ ($N=4$), the Heikes thermopower is estimated as $S = k_{\rm B}/(2e)\ln(g_3/g_5) = k_{\rm B}/(2e)\ln 2\approx 30$~$\mu$V/K, which is reasonably close to the experimental values.
 Note that such concentration-independent formula may also be applicable to the high-temperature thermopower in the Mn oxides \cite{Kobayashi2004}.
-For Sr$_{2}$RuO$_4$ ($N=4$), the Heikes thermopower is estimated as $S = k_{\rm B}/(2e)\ln(g_3/g_5) = k_{\rm B}/(2e)\ln 2\sim 30$~$\mu$V/K, which is reasonably close to the experimental values.